mkdzv/Professionals/README.md

 # Techbros
-Just made this to make fun of you :)
+Just made this to mock you